 DOMESTIC MANUFACTURE AND TRADITIONAL COSTUMES

 In the conditions of poorly developed industrial production, there was a great demand for objects of domestic manufacture.
 Everything necessary for the life of a single family was produced in a village.
 Apart from food production and other works related to the household, women made raw materials, fabric items and clothes for their families.
-In that way, they maintained traditional methods of weaving, embroidery and ornaments.
+That way, they maintained traditional methods of weaving, embroidery and ornaments.
 Male members of the population were mainly occupied with the manufacture of craft products.

-In the late 19th century, due to close trade relations with nearby Srem, the influence of Vojvodina costumes on clothes worn by the population in Mačva district was very high, while Sabac kept the clothes of the Dinara type.
+In the late 19th century, due to the close trade relations with nearby Srem, the influence of Vojvodina costumes on clothes worn by the population in Mačva district was very high, while Sabac kept clothes of the Dinara type.